Turnford, Hertfordshire: Public transport

 West Anglia Main Line railway stations Cheshunt and Broxbourne are both approximately 2 miles distant.
-Several bus routes serve Turnford including 310, 310A, 410.
+Bus routes that serve the village include the 310, 25, 907 and 907A.

 There are plans to open a new railway station in Turnford.
 As part of the Broxbourne Local Plan by the Borough of Broxbourne and Hertfordshire County Council, "the proposed station would [provide] access to Hertford Regional College and also serve the Brookfield development.
 The new station is proposed to be located at a site between the Regional College and Groom Road, with access provided from the Turnford High Road/The Springs roundabout through the college car park and along the undeveloped strip of land between Robinia Road/Sorbus Road to the north and Landau Way/Tarpan Way to the South."
 The plans also include the opening of Park Plaza North station between Turkey Street and Theoblads Grove, and the four-tracking of the West Anglia Main Line.